nicfornicola/Compression/README.md

 # Compression
 This project implements LZW and Huffman encoding with Tarsing.
+Huffman and LZW compress files using different algorithms with different pros and cons shown below.
+Tarsing put files into an organized arhive.

 # Pros and Cons:
 Huffman: